Bloodlines are the family names applied to the females and males of all pedigree GOS pigs and are as follows:

 - Star Antoinette

 For all herds the naming of pedigree pigs upon registration is quite simple.
 A registered pedigree pig has three elements to its official name.
-(If you wish to operate the Cyclic Breeding System you must be registered to do so please see link below)
+(If you wish to operate the Cyclic Breeding System please see link below)

 First is the herd name, identifying where it was bred.
 Each herd has a unique name or ‘prefix’ lodged with the British Pig Association (BPA) by which all pigs from that herd can be easily identified.
 For the purposes of this demonstration, we’ll call our herd ‘GOSpigsisbest’ (most herd prefixes are related to a place but we’ve selected this as one unlikely to be accepted by the authorities for demonstration purposes).

 Second is the bloodline name and this is easy.
 All females are named after their dams (mothers) and all males after the sires, (fathers).
-Thus the female farrow from an Ellen dam are always Ellens and the males from a Sambo sire are always Sambos.
+Thus the female farrow from an Ellen dam are always Ellens and the males from a Rufus sire are always Rufus.

 The third element is a numeral which can take two forms.
 Some herds assign numerals to each pig registered of each bloodline.
 Thus the first ‘GOSpigsisbest Ellen’ wouldn’t have a numeral she would be ‘GOSpigsisbest Ellen’.
 The next Ellen gilt from that herd registered would be known as ‘GOSpigsisbest Ellen 2nd’ and so on.
 The other way that some herds number their stock is by allocating the ear number of that pig.
 Thus in such a herd, the twenty first pig birth notified and ear marked (see below) might be the first Ellen gilt registered and thus she would be ‘GOSpigsisbest Ellen 21’.
 By such methods, you can see with long established herds, ‘Xxxxxxx Princess 2261’ etc.